FAQ about Enforcement

 Who is responsible for enforcing if someone uses a closed City park or City facility?

-If someone is using a closed City facility or location, such as the Escarpment stairs or Albion Falls, City of Hamilton By-law Officers and Hamilton Police have the authority to charge the individual with failing to comply with an emergency order under the Emergency Measures Protection Act and issue a fine of $750.
+Using a closed City facility or location, such as Albion Falls, City of Hamilton By-law Officers and Hamilton Police Service have the authority to charge the individual with failing to comply with an emergency order under the Emergency Measures Protection Act and issue a fine of $750.

 What steps are being taken to clean parking machines?